 By understanding the basics of genetics and inherited diseases and utilizing available resources such as genetic testing and counseling, individuals can take a proactive approach to managing their health and reducing their risk for these conditions.

-Genetics and Metabolic Diseases (2)
+The Link Between Genetics and Metabolic Disorders

 Metabolic disorders and genetic mutations often go hand in hand in the development of various diseases.
 Recent genetic research has shed more light on this intricate link and has helped to identify previously unknown genetic variations that contribute to metabolic diseases such as metabolic syndrome, diabetes, and obesity.